A detailed comparison of HALCON vs. Cognex VisionProNew updated information on 05/02/18

 ** New Information - MVTec MERLIC & HALCON - MVTec has announced a new software product called MERLIC that is based upon the HALCON library.
 MERLIC adds an extreme ease of use capability for machine vision applications and also allows an experienced HALCON programmer to add their HALCON procedures to the MERLIC library enabling high performance applications.
 The ease of use gap with Cognex VisionPro has now possibly vanished.
 See a demo of MERLIC here. https://www.youtube.com/watch?v=W1NnxT-S4GY

-Cognex VisionPro Weaknesses: Very limited capability 3D machine vision algorithm library, high run time software license costs, low image bit depth support, lack of GPU processing, and a small number of image processing algorithms ( for instance: no FFT) The VisionPro QuickBuild environment for advanced vision applications can add unnecessary complexity and you may be better off programming everything in C# or.NET and avoiding the QuickBuild environment altogether.
+Cognex VisionPro Weaknesses: VisionPro has become a closed system architecture that forces users to buy Cognex rebranded 2D cameras and branded 3D sensors.
+The 3D machine vision algorithm library has improved slightly since the last update.
+However the 3D tools ONLY support Cognex's limited technology types of branded 3D sensors.
+VisionPro lacks a 3D surface matching capability, ( no bin picking ability) inability to fuse 3D point clouds from different technology 3D sensors, high run time software license costs, low 2D image bit depth support, lack of GPU processing, and a small number of image processing algorithms ( for instance: no FFT) The VisionPro QuickBuild environment for advanced vision applications can add unnecessary complexity and you may be better off programming everything in C# or.NET and avoiding the QuickBuild environment altogether.
+Cognex VisionPro does not support Deep Learning - you would need to add a very high cost Cognex product called VIDI to support deep learning.

 Vision Processing Performance: HALCON vs. VisionPro